Mystery. Surprise. Simplicity.

 Meet June's Artist of the Month, Gary Anthes.

 Ancient temples in Cambodia.
 Slot canyons of Utah.
 Long-abandoned factories that hug the historic Ellis Island.
-Photographer Gary Anthes has never be afraid to trek out into the world in search of the mysterious and moving.
+Photographer Gary Anthes has never been afraid to trek out into the world in search of the mysterious and moving.
 Simple but emotive, honest but mysterious, scientific but artistic, Anthes’ work is a happy marriage of dualities - and proof that opposites really do attract.

 What drew you to photography?